 In Beey, click on the control panel’s menu (three vertical dots in a circle).
 Select Export subtitles, select the format srt (50 characters/line).
-For shorter videos or videos with the frame size 1:1 use the format srt (35 characters/line).
+For shorter videos or videos with the frame size 1:1 use the format srt (Facebook format).
 Then select Export.
 The file containing your captions will be downloaded and saved to your computer.

 - Upload your video and captions to Facebook

 There are several ways in which you can upload a video to Facebook.
 Opt for the method that you are most used to.
 In the window Edit video click on the captions section in the left-hand column.
 Then click on Upload.
 Select the file with your captions and click on Open.
 Click on Save and publish your video.

 Tip: You can also try the option of „burning“ your subtitles to your video.

 The method described above is appropriate in cases where you want to leave viewers with the option of turning captions off or if you have subtitles in several languages.
 For short videos which are intended for viewers from one language region, you might consider embedding the videos directly in the video (without the option of turning them off).

 Recognize spoken language in 16 languages